 Though it can be confusing to choose from the various rehab programs, the process can be made easier by becoming familiar with the types of therapy and programs each facility offers and what is covered under insurance.
 Different people have success with different programs and one size does not fit every patient’s needs.
-When choosing an Albuquerque drug rehab or an Albuquerque alcohol rehab program, or a program in a neighboring state, take time to consider what every facility offers to determine the best option.
+When choosing a drug or alcohol rehab or an Albuquerque, or a program in a neighboring state, take time to consider what every facility offers to determine the best option.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.